Pioneer Valley Performing Arts Charter Public School

 Zoom Public Speakers

 - Trish Hede – shared that she sent letter to board.
-Asks letter to be included in the minutes. – The presiding offer acknowledged that the letter would be noted.
+Asks letter to be included in the minutes. – The presiding offer acknowledged that the letter was attached to the agenda and would be noted.
+The letter, which is also attached on the minutes as one of the documents on the agenda and includes the following as summarized.

 - Summit – A student shared that she is reading a letter for a friend in 7th grade who was at the walkout.
 Summit shared that she stands with her and was frustrated with the current administration not believing her friends and that it was a safe space.
 The letter shared that it was told to her that throughout the school year, it was reported that the staff purposely sat very close to students while running their hands up and down her thighs repeatedly staring at her chest because he wanted to see the design on her shirt